EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-and-install-a-virtual-machine.md

 1. Click **OK**.
 1. In **Hyper-V Manager**, under **Virtual machines**, in the context-menu of **PM-SRV20**, click **Connect...**.
 1. In PM-SRV20 on PM-SRV1 - Virtual Machine Connection, in the menu, click **Action**, **Start**.
-1. On the message **Press any key to boot from CD or DVD..., press any key.
+1. On the message **Press any key to boot from CD or DVD...**, press any key.

     If you cannot press a key fast enough, perform these steps: